adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 We will cover:

 * local files: CSV, JSON, image, audio,
-* in-memory data : dictionary, list, pd.DataFrame, np.ndarray.
+* in-memory data: dictionary, list, pd.DataFrame, np.ndarray.

 General Overview
 ----------------
-An all-in-one dataset preparation (downloading, preprocessing, partitioning) happens using `FederatedDataset <ref-api/flwr_datasets.FederatedDataset.html>`_, however here we will use only the `Partitioner` since we use already accessible data.
+An all-in-one dataset preparation (downloading, preprocessing, partitioning) happens using `FederatedDataset <ref-api/flwr_datasets.FederatedDataset.html>`_.
+However, we will use only the `Partitioner` here since we use already accessible data.

 The rest of this guide will explain how to create a `Dataset <https://huggingface.co/docs/datasets/en/package_reference/main_classes#datasets.Dataset>`_